statechannels/go-nitro/.adr/0016-closing-go-routines.md

 - [The API client](https://github.com/statechannels/go-nitro/blob/0b5fa37613363720c91c115c3de252a39b1b1f0a/client/client.go#L87)

 ## Decision

-**Note:** I use the term struct as a shorthand for a struct with a long-running go-routine, like the examples above.

 When a struct's `Close` function is called, it should block and not return until: